tinawend/api/README.md

 I have implemented HATEOAS by adding all request links, some are added to the entry link: "http://localhost:4000/api" and some are added to the fish entry point, you get there by following the fish link from the first entry point.
 The links make it easier for a user to follow how the requests should be used.

 2. If your solution should implement multiple representations of the resources.
 How would you do it?
+Currently it is not implemented for multiple representations.
+If I would do it I would probably make a new version of the resource or set this in the accept header.

 3. Motivate and defend your authentication solution.
 3a.
 What other authentication solutions could you implement?
 3b.
 What pros/cons do this solution have?